opencog/atomspace/opencog/haskell/README.md

 stack ghc example.hs
 ```

-Or, to avoid this flag, you can include this library to your local environment,
+Or, to avoid defining STACK_YAML every time, you can include this library to your
-adding this library path to your package list in your local config file:
+local environment, adding this library path to your package
+list in your local config file:
 ~/.stack/global/stack.yaml ,and then running:

 ```